crcn/paperclip.js/docs/README.md

 ## Basic API

-Blow is the basic JavaScript API for using paperclip.

 #### template pc.template(source, options)

 Creates a new paperclip template. `source` can either the template source, or a function